the1Riddle/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 - All your test files are inside a folder ""tests""
 - All the test file folders and files starts with test\_ <br>
+All the tests should be executed by using this command:

+        python3 -m doctest ./tests/*
 You can also test file by file by using this command:

 	python3 -m unittest tests/test_models/test_base.py